JupiterOne/graph-onelogin/docs/jupiterone.md

 ## Notes on mapping to AWS IAM roles

-The integration assumes that your OneLogin users have their AWS IAM Role ARNs specified in some user attribute returned by the OneLogin API.
+The integration assumes that users who map to AWS IAM Roles do so via Role ARNs included in the SAML Role parameter.
+It is further assumed that these ARNs are mapped to the user by a Rule in the OneLogin AWS application.
+Currently, the integration supports mapping by Rule conditions based on OneLogin Roles, Group, or MemberOf properties.

 [1]:
   https://developers.onelogin.com/api-docs/1/getting-started/working-with-api-credentials